rikulo/uxl/README.md

 > For a complete dart file, please refer to [here](https://github.com/rikulo/uxl/blob/master/example/scroll-view/ScrollView.uxl.dart).

-Then, you can instantiate views based on the template whatever you want:
+Having you UXL compiled, you can instantiate views based on the template whatever you want:

     void main() {
       final View mainView = new View()..addToDocument();